airyhq/airy/docs/docs/getting-started/components.md

 <TLDR>

-Airy Core comes with all the components you need for a fully-featured conversational platform.
+Airy Core comes with all the components you need to stream historical and real-time data.

 </TLDR>